House of Bolin: The Bolin dynasty

 His eldest daughter, Sofia, married Gottlieb Ernst Jahn, a goldsmith, who subsequently became Roempler's partner.
 Jahn is known to have supplied an opal and diamond jewellery suite, comprising a tiara, necklace and bracelet, at the occasion of the christening of Grand Duke Nicholas Nikolaevich of Russia on 17 May 1834.
 The price of 169,601 roubles was the highest ever paid for a christening gift in the nineteenth century.

-In 1833 Carl Edvard Bolin arrived in St. Petersburg and began to work for Andreas Roempler.
+In 1833 Carl Edvard Bolin arrived in St. Petersburg from Stockholm and began to work for Andreas Roempler.
 In 1834 he married Ernestine Catharina, another daughter of the recently deceased Roempler, becoming a full partner at the occasion of his marriage.
 The firm was henceforth named Jahn & Bolin.
 Brother-in-law Jahn died in 1836, leaving Bolin as partner to Jahn's widow.
 In 1839 the partners submitted a request to become Jewellers to the Imperial Court, which was granted.
 Many of the parures of the Empresses and grand Duchesses were tailored by Bolin, now the main owner of the company.

 In 1836 Henrik Conrad, then only sixteen years old, joined his elder brother in St. Petersburg, staying with Carl Edvard until 1852 when he opened a shop of his own in Moscow in partnership with an Englishman, James Steuart Shanks.
 Their shop was called Shanks & Bolin, Magasin Anglais, and was situated on the exclusive Kuznetski Most.
 They sold not only jewellery and silverware (this being Henrik Conrad's department) but also ladies' luxury accessories such as handbags, gloves, plumes, luxurious underwear, etc. This partnership did not last long and Henrik Conrad continued the business alone, though the Shanks and Bolin name continues on silverware until the 1880s.
 His specialty was fine silverware which he manufactured and sold in Moscow and with which he supplied his St. Petersburg relatives.
 Originally the silver workshop was run by Maria Linke, and later by her son, Konstantin.

 In 1864 Carl Edvard Bolin died in St. Petersburg, leaving his part of the firm in the hands of his sons Gustaf and Edward.